Enhancing Small Medical Learners with Privacy-preserving Contextual Prompting: Related Work

 \textbf{Augmenting NLP Tasks with External Knowledge.} Improving knowledge-intensive NLP tasks can be achieved by retrieving information from large evidence corpora like Wikipedia \citep{yu2023generate,izacard2020leveraging,yasunaga2022qagnn,yasunaga2022dragon,ralm,orqa,Retrieval-AugmentedGeneration}.
-The retrieve-then-read model \citep{chen-etal-2017-reading} utilizes retrievers, such as BM25 \citep{Robertson1994OkapiAT} and DPR \citep{dpr}, to identify relevant documents within a knowledge corpus.
-Subsequently, a reader, like FiD \citep{izacard2020leveraging}, analyzes the retrieved documents to enhance NLP tasks \citep{Retrieval-AugmentedGeneration,qu-etal-2021-rocketqa,EMDR2,orda}.
-Some studies retrieve subgraphs from knowledge graphs to provide additional input for question-answering tasks \citep{yasunaga2022qagnn,zhang2022greaselm}.
-Recent research indicates that pre-trained language model parameters can serve as a knowledge base for "retrieving" information through direct text generation \citep{Petroni2019Knowledge,Roberts2020Knowledge}. \citet{liu202prompting, yu2023generate} utilized LLMs to generate relevant contexts or background documents for question-answering tasks.
+The retrieve-then-read model \citep{chen-etal-2017-reading} utilizes retrievers, such as BM25 \citep{Robertson1994OkapiAT} and DPR \citep{dpr}, to identify relevant documents within a corpus.
+Then, a reader, like FiD \citep{izacard2020leveraging}, analyzes these documents to enhance NLP tasks \citep{Retrieval-AugmentedGeneration,qu-etal-2021-rocketqa,EMDR2,orda}.
+Some studies retrieve subgraphs from knowledge graphs to boost question-answering tasks \citep{yasunaga2022qagnn,zhang2022greaselm}.
+Recent research shows that pre-trained language models can "retrieve" information via direct text generation \citep{Petroni2019Knowledge,Roberts2020Knowledge}. \citet{liu202prompting, yu2023generate} utilized LLMs to generate relevant contexts or background documents for question-answering tasks.
 Our work leverages LLMs as a knowledge base for medical knowledge retrieval.